 Parents may drop their student off and return for pick-up or wait in the designated waiting area.
 Parents may not enter the exam room.

 Suggestions for Students: How to Improve Performance on the Credit Exam for World Languages

 Know what the assessors are looking for

-Students should be able to consistently and accurately describe and narrate personal experiences.
+Students should be able to consistently and accurately describe and narrate personal experiences in multiple-paragraph essays.
 Students should be able to use complete sentences and form coherent paragraphs.
 There are six grading domains.
 A sample scoring rubric is available for download below.
 The exam determines whether a student would be ready to take the next level of the course; if offered in FCPS.

 To prepare for the exam